Important

 -v $QUAY/storage:/datastorage:Z \

-Testing SSL configuration using the command line
+Testing the SSL/TLS configuration using the CLI

 $ sudo podman login quay-server.example.com